San Diego Public Library: History

 The San Diego Public Library was established on May 19, 1882, by an elected board of library trustees, one of whom was civic leader and philanthropist George Marston.
 The first location was rented space in the Commercial Bank building at Fifth and G streets, and the new library opened its doors to the public for the first time on July 15, 1882.
 San Diego was the first city west of the Mississippi River to receive a Carnegie Library grant.
 The grant was received in 1899 and the library built in 1902.
 The library moved to Eighth and E streets where the new Carnegie Library was constructed.

 A notable librarian during this period was Clara Estelle Breed (1906–1994), who served as children's librarian at the downtown branch and was appointed City Librarian in 1945, a post she held for 25 years.
 She founded numerous branch libraries and established the Serra Cooperative Library System, which allows users to borrow books from other libraries in San Diego and Imperial counties.
 She maintained contact with many Japanese American children when they were interned with their families during World War II; her correspondence with those children is now on display at the Japanese American National Museum in Los Angeles.

-In 2021, San Diego Library published its first children book titled "Odi's Library Day" written by Hunter Hackett and illustrated by Anisi Baigude.
-Youth Services Librarian Emily Derry was responsible for the introducing the concept of a published book to the library and brought the author and illustrator onto the project.
+In 2021, San Diego Library published its first children's book titled "Odi's Library Day" written by Hunter Hackett and illustrated by Anisi Baigude.
+Youth Services Librarian Emily Derry was responsible for introducing the concept of a published book to the library and brought the author and illustrator onto the project.
 The bilingual book is centered around the mascot for the San Diego Public Library system, Odi the Coyote, visiting the San Diego Central Library.
 Odi was named after the vision statement of the library, with each letter standing for opportunity, discovery, and inspiration.

 Since the construction of the Carnegie Library, there have been 36 branch libraries opened throughout the city.